electricimp/examples/Microsoft_Azure_Examples/MS_IoTCentral_AssetTracking_Demo/README.md

 ![Dashboard](./imgs/Dashboard-new.png)

-Also try out the other device tabs, for example, viewing telemetry data, changing device settings, viewing properties, or creating rules.
+Also try out the other device tabs:
+* Measurements: View telemetry data
+* Settings: View and change device settings and sync them back to the device
+* Properties: View device and application properties
+* Commands: Execute device restart command
+* Rules: Create business rules and orchestrations